UPDATE 1-Activists who probed Ivanka shoe factories freed on bail in China

 (New throughout, adds background on U.S. rights report, U.S.-China relations, interpretation of move by U.S. officials)

-SINGAPORE/WASHINGTON, June 28 Three activists detained while investigating Chinese factories that have made shoes for Ivanka Trump's brand have been released on bail awaiting trial, their rights group said on Wednesday.
+SINGAPORE/WASHINGTON, June 28 (Reuters) - Three activists detained while investigating Chinese factories that have made shoes for Ivanka Trump's brand have been released on bail awaiting trial, their rights group said on Wednesday.

 The U.S.-based China Labor Watch said police in Ganzhou in southeast China notified the families of Su Heng, Li Zhao and Hua Haifeng that they could go to the city and pay bail for their release.
 It did not say what charges the three were facing.